Chloe Koens

 Master's Student

-Chloe Koens was born and raised in Edmonton, Alberta, where she completed her BSc in Pharmacology at the University of Alberta in 2023.
-She was first introduced to the world of electrophysiology in Dr. Harley Kurata’s lab, where she investigated the biophysical and biochemical effects of a novel disease-linked mutant in Kv6.1 potassium channel.
+Chloe was born and raised in Edmonton, Alberta, where she completed her BSc in Pharmacology at the University of Alberta in 2023.
+She was first introduced to the world of electrophysiology in Dr. Harley Kurata’s lab, where she investigated the biophysical and biochemical effects of a disease-linked mutant in Kv6.1 potassium channels.
 Over the course of multiple concurrent research projects aimed at elucidating a physiological role for Kv6.1, she became familiar with whole-cell patch clamp recording, site-directed mutagenesis, and biochemical analysis of ion channels.
 This work led Chloe to the Bowie lab, where she is investigating external pharmacological block in AMPA receptors.
-In her spare time, Chloe enjoys reading, rock climbing, and spending time with her cat.
+In her spare time, Chloe enjoys reading, running, and spending time with her cat.

 Scholarships and Awards